 Arcus uses the term LGBTQ to characterize the foundation’s Social Justice strategy and grantmaking.
 In this Request for Concepts, we use the term LGBTIQ+ to characterize the scope of work of potential applicants we seek to reach.

-Founded in 2000, the Arcus Foundation is dedicated to the idea that people can live in harmony with one another and the natural world.
+Founded in 2000, the Arcus Foundation is a private foundation, registered in the United States, dedicated to the idea that people can live in harmony with one another and the natural world.
 Arcus’ work is based on the belief that respect for diversity among peoples and in nature is essential to a positive future for our planet and all its inhabitants.